logseq/logseq/docs/dev-practices.md

 ## Data validation and generation

-We currently use [spec](https://github.com/clojure/spec.alpha) for data validation (and generation someday).
-We may switch to [malli](https://github.com/metosin/malli) if we need to datafy our data models at some point.
+We use both [spec](https://github.com/clojure/spec.alpha) and [malli](https://github.com/metosin/malli) for data validation and (and generation someday). malli has the advantage that its schema is data and can be used for additional purposes.
+See plugin-config for an example.

 Specs should go under `src/main/frontend/spec/` and be compatible with clojure and clojurescript.
 See `frontend.spec.storage` for an example.

+Malli schemas should go under `src/main/frontend/schema/` and be compatible with clojure and clojurescript.
+See `frontend.schema.handler.plugin-config` for an example.

-By following these conventions, specs should also be usable by babashka.
+By following these conventions, these should also be usable by babashka.
 This is helpful as it allows for third party tools to be written with logseq's data model.

 ## Development Tools